-CoreMedia’s upcoming Hackathon on February 22-23 will be all about “The Future of Commerce”.
+CoreMedia’s Hackathon on February 22-23 is all about “The Future of Commerce”.
 Since I’ve been asked about the origin of this theme, I’d like to share it here:

 At this year’s NRF Big Show in New York City, I noticed a significant change compared to the year before.
 The overall mood within the Retail industry felt more upbeat than in 2017.
 Retail and brand executives seemed committed to embrace change and more determined to play an active role in shaping the future of the industry.
 Many conversations at the CoreMedia booth focused on innovative new customer experiences.
 A bunch of these hadn’t been possible in the past but will be soon due to a changing technology landscape, new behavioral patterns or the fact that a critical mass will be reached in 2018.

 Here are some of the topics I had the pleasure to discussed with brand and retail executives: